Izurii/Lenovo-Y720-KB-Led-Controller/README.md

 sudo dpkg -i y720-kb-led-controller-x.deb
 ```

-# How to grant access to Hidraw and Input device automatically
+# How to grant access to Hidraw and Input device

 Hidraw device is used for controlling the leds and the input device is used to detect the hotkey Fn+Space.